-Although the amount of deep thinking we need to put into evaluating the validity of an information source can vary depending on the significance of the situation, we ultimately make better decisions and construct more convincing arguments when we have a strong understanding of the quality of the information we're using (or not using).
-This is especially true in an academic context, where our ability to create knowledge and meaning depends on our ability to analyze and interpret information with precision.
+We make better decisions and construct more convincing arguments when we understand the quality of the information we're using.
+In an academic context our ability to create knowledge and meaning depends on our ability to analyze and interpret information with precision.

-The questions in this guide can help you think through the evaluation of information sources.
+The questions that follow can help you think through the evaluation of information sources.
 Keep in mind that evaluation is not simply about determining whether a source is “reliable” or “not reliable.”
-It’s rarely that easy or straightforward.
 Instead, it's more useful to consider the degree to which a source is reliable for a given purpose.
 The primary goal of evaluation is to understand the significance and value of a source in relation to other sources and your own thinking on a topic.

 Use the following questions to help you think through the significance and value of information sources in relation to a particular research project or other information need.
 Please note that the broad categories below overlap and are not intended to be analyzed in isolation from each other.